 Taking this medication does not take the place of getting enough sleep.
 Talk with your doctor if you continue to have excessive sleepiness even while taking this medicine.
 Nuvigil will not cure obstructive sleep apnea or treat its underlying causes.
 Follow your doctor's instructions about all your other treatments for this disorder.

 Store at room temperature away from moisture and heat.

 Keep track of the amount of medicine used from each new bottle.
 Nuvigil is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember, but avoid taking the medication if you do not plan to be awake for several hours.
 If it is close to your normal bedtime hour, you may need to skip the missed dose and wait until the next day to take the medicine again.

-Talk with your doctor about what to do if you miss a dose.
+Talk with your doctor about what to do if you miss a dose of Nuvigil.
 Do not take extra medicine to make up the missed dose.